DefectDojo/godojo/README.md

 godojo is developed targeting .deb (Debian) based distributions especially Ubuntu but should work on any Debian-based distro.

+For information on starting DefectDojo after installing and upgrading an install done by godojo, see [here](https://github.com/DefectDojo/godojo/tree/master/docs-and-scripts)

 DefectDojo also supports [other methods of installation](https://github.com/DefectDojo/django-DefectDojo#supported-installation-options) that are not covered by godojo.

 ### Dependencies